Can You Still Hike Mt. Fuji? Accessing the 5th Station in the Off-Season

 TOC

-You can usually hike the 5th Station until early to mid-November, depending on snowfall.
+Even out of official season, you can usually hike the 5th Station until early to mid-November, depending on snowfall.

 It’s not the full climb, but the views and fresh mountain air are still worth it!